 Double qualification courses of education at Berufliche Gymnasien which lead up to the Allgemeine Hochschulreife (a general entrance qualification for higher education) or to the Fachhochschulreife (higher education entrance qualification for the Fachhochschule) and a vocational qualification (according to Land regulations) or partial vocational qualification take three to four years and conclude with two separate examinations (academic examination and vocational examination).
 In addition, there are vocational training courses in which it is possible to obtain a vocational qualification, as well as the Fachhochschulreife.
 The acquisition of the Fachhochschulreife in vocational training courses requires the Mittlerer Schulabschluss and, according to the version valid at any one time of an agreement of the Standing Conference of the Ministers of Education and Cultural Affairs (Kultusministerkonferenz) made in 1998, is based on standards for contents and examinations.

 The programme at Berufsfachschulen (full-time vocational schools) normally concludes with a final examination.
 In the Berufsfachschulen, different qualifications can be obtained, depending on admission requirements; these qualifications are either of a vocational or a general education nature.
-At Berufsfachschulen offering basic vocational training, young people can obtain the Hauptschulabschluss (first general education school leaving certificate) or the Mittlerer Schulabschluss in courses lasting one or two years.
+At Berufsfachschulen offering basic vocational training, young people can obtain the Erster Schulabschluss (First School Leaving Certificate) or the Mittlerer Schulabschluss (Intermediate School Leaving Certificate) in courses lasting one or two years.
 In contrast, the two-year full-time Berufsfachschule, for which a Mittlerer Schulabschluss is required, in its various branches of study leads to a professional qualification as a state-certified technical assistant in, for example, biochemistry, garment making, information technology or mechanical engineering or as a state-certified business assistant specialising in business administration, clerical operations, foreign languages or data processing.
 At Berufsfachschulen, under certain conditions the Fachhochschulreife can be obtained as well as the vocational leaving certificate.

 The programme at the Fachoberschule concludes with a final examination after grade 12.
 This exam covers three general subjects (German, mathematics, foreign language) and one individual specialised subject (e.g. in engineering, business, administration or design).
 On passing the exam, pupils receive the certificate of Fachhochschulreife, a higher education entrance qualification qualifying them to go on to Fachhochschulen.
 The Länder may also establish a grade 13 leading to the Fachgebundene Hochschulreife or, if proficiency in a second foreign language is demonstrated, the Allgemeine Hochschulreife.